 Understanding Rhubarb – Does Rhubarb Need Sun or Shade?

-As a gardener, I have always been fascinated by rhubarb.
+I have always been fascinated by rhubarb.
 Rheum rhabarbarum, commonly known as rhubarb, is a vegetable that is grown for its edible stalks.
 It is a perennial plant that comes back year after year, and it is a great addition to any garden.

 Botanical Profile